emylonas/mat-med/_pages/techdoc.md

 hosting.
 TEI Publisher is now able to generate a static site, but this wasn't the case 2 years ago.

-The group decided to use a static site generator in order to have a site that would require no back end support, and so would be easy to host.
+The team decided to use a static site generator in order to have a site that would require no back end support, and so would be easy to host.
 We chose Jekyll and the Minimal Mistakes theme.
-Jekyll has the advantage that it is also native to GitHub and can be set up so as to generate a new site whenever changes are committed and pushed to GitHub, so a scholar editing the site can make edits or add content and make it live without intervention from technical contributors.
+Jekyll has the advantage that it is also native to GitHub; it can be set up to generate a new site whenever changes are committed and pushed to GitHub.
+This enambles scholars or content specialists to edit the site or add content, and make it live without intervention from technical contributors.
 The project received 20 hours of design help from the Brown University Library, to create a header graphic and provide help with layout and consistency.
+We added CSS, Javascript and new layouts to the theme, but have not made changes to its basic structure.
 The website consists of three main components - two expository sections on gardens and apothecary shops in Venice, and the Michiel edition.
 The first two are edited directly in Jekyll using Markdown or HTML as